-As such, the net economic impact at the national level to will be small, and thus we are maintaining our baseline forecast for GDP growth in 2017 at 2.1%.
-That said, there is a possibility that the 3Q17 estimate will fall below our previous projections of 2.6%; although, we anticipate that gains in 4Q17 should offset any weakness in the third quarter.
+As such, the net economic impact at the national level will be small, and thus we are maintaining our baseline forecast for GDP growth in 2017 at 2.1%.
+That said, we have lowered our 3Q17 estimate 2.4% from 2.6% previously; although, we anticipate that gains in 4Q17 should offset any weakness in the third quarter.

-Similarly, we do not expect the rise in gasoline prices or the short-term economic headwinds to prompt the Fed to abandon its current course of removing accommodation.
-If conditions in the energy sector remain dire the Fed could delay further rate increases.
-Likewise, if the shock to gasoline prices leads to a persistent rise in inflation, the Fed could become slightly more hawkish.
-However, deviating from its current policy course is unlikely as far as these shocks are seen as transitory.
-As a result, we maintain our baseline scenario unchanged.
+Similarly, we do not expect the rise in gasoline prices nor the short-term economic headwinds to prompt the Fed to abandon its current course of removing accommodation.
+As a result, our baseline scenario is unchanged.
+Nonetheless, if conditions in the labor market deteriorate, the Fed could delay further rate increases.
+Likewise, if there is a persistent rise in inflation, the Fed could become slightly more hawkish.
+However, deviating from its current policy course is unlikely as far as the macroeconomic effects of the storms are seen as transitory.
+In fact, in 2005, the FOMC decided to keep monetary policy on the same course even after acknowledging the negative effects of Hurricane Katrina.

-Based on our analysis of the effects of the storm on the banking industry, the likely outcomes include higher delinquency rates and deterioration in the quality of posted collaterals in the affected areas.
+Based on our analysis of the effects of the storms on the banking industry, the likely outcomes include higher delinquency rates and deterioration in the quality of posted collaterals in the affected areas.
 Nonetheless, large and diversified banks should be able to overcome the obstacles more smoothly.
 Meanwhile, lending activity could accelerate as businesses and consumers engage in reconstruction efforts.
-In fact, banks have an important role to play in the recovery from the economic disaster and human suffering that Hurricane Harvey has inflicted.
+In fact, banks have an important role to play in the recovery from the economic disaster and human suffering that Hurricanes Harvey and Irma have inflicted.

-Finally, besides the challenges of reconstruction, the magnitude of Hurricane Harvey highlights the effects of rising sea temperatures, the severe risks from climate change and the urgency to take action at every level of society to minimize the impact of an ever increasing number of super storms.
+Finally, these storms highlight the need to openly discuss the risks and challenges of natural disasters, and create solutions that are both economically and politically acceptable.
+Population growth, overdevelopment and destruction of natural habitats, increase the probability and costs of catastrophic events.
+In addition, public policies that subsidize excessive risk taking and distort prices can have a significant impact on where people choose to live and how they perceive the government's role.
+Finally, the magnitude of Harvey, Irma and other recent storms highlights the effects of rising sea temperatures, the severe risks from climate change and the urgency to take action at every level of society to minimize the impact of an ever increasing number of super storms.